AdobeDocs/control-panel.en/help/faq.md

 For more information, refer to the Control Panel supported actions documentation.

+**Which capabilities are not supported on Campaign v8 but available on Campaign Classic v7**

+Sub-Domain and Certificate Management related functions are not yet supported through Control Panel on Campaign v8.
+Contact Campaign Customer Care for any related support.

 **Is the Control Panel only for Adobe Campaign?**

 Yes, you will only be able to manage settings for Adobe Campaign in the Control Panel.